gvergnaud/ts-pattern/README.md

 ### the `__` wildcard

-`__` is a wildcard, it will match any value.
+`__` will match any value.
-You can use it at the top level, or inside a data structure.
+You can use it at the top level, or inside your pattern.

 ```ts
   .with(__, () => state)